Concrete Stain vs. Paint: Which Is Better?

 Concrete dye is a practically opaque, easy-to-apply material for concrete surfaces.
 Concrete dye pigment is combined with a mixing solution to disperse the pigment, and appear opaque on any and all concrete surfaces.

-So, if you need to cover up stubborn stains or discolorations that just won’t go away, try Direct Colors’ Concrete Dye.
+So, if you need to cover up stubborn stains or discolorations that just won’t go away, try Direct Colors’ Vibrance Dye.

 If there’s a need to disguise marks that will show through the new stain, you can also consider a decorative design that uses dark colors of stain to strategically hide these issues.
 Take this Direct Colors customer, for example, that made their entire tattoo parlor an homage to Alice in Wonderland using only Direct Colors concrete coloring products.